Communication and promotion

 The Welsh Government will publish half termly updates on the latest digital resilience news, resources and events.

 During 2023 we have published half termly updates on the Keeping safe online area of Hwb to support practitioners and professionals with the latest digital resilience news, resources and events.
-This are available in the news area of Hwb.
+These are available in the news area of Hwb.

 Keeping Safe Online half term round-up – January 2023